 "Free voluntary reading [...] means reading because you want to: no book reports, no questions at the end of the chapter.
 In FVR, you don't have to finish the book if you don't like it.
 FVR is the kind of reading most of us do obsessively all the time."
 (The Power of Reading, p 1)

-Mike Peto has written some excellent blog posts on FVR, and after seeing his FVR presentation at NTPRS 2015, I highly recommend hiring him to work with your school to get an FVR program up and running!
-Bryce Hedstrom is another trainer that provides resources for teachers looking to start or troubleshoot FVR programs, and Allison Wienhold has written several posts about her classroom library that will be helpful to you!
-You can also visit this database to find texts that other teachers have recommended for FVR libraries.
+Bryce Hedstrom provides resources for teachers looking to start or troubleshoot FVR programs, and Allison Wienhold has written several posts about her classroom library that will be helpful to you!
+You can also visit this database to find texts that are written for language learner.

-As I said earlier in the post, I recommend purchasing one of each novel from TPRS Publishing, Blaine Ray Books, Command Performance Language Institute, and Mira Canion so that you can decide which ones to teach as units in your classes.
+As I said earlier in the post, I recommend purchasing one of each novel from Fluency Matters, TPRS Books, and Mira Canion so that you can decide which ones to teach as units in your classes.
 There are many other teacher-authors and publishers that have written one or two novels for language learners, so get those, too!
-Once you’ve read them, add all of those individual copies of books to your class library, and purchase additional copies of each of them as you are able.
+Once you've read them, add all of those individual copies of books to your class library, and purchase additional copies of each of them as you are able.
 These novels will create a strong base for your class library, because they are written to be comprehensible for language learners.
-Beyond those novels, the possibilities are endless: children’s books, magazines, comic books, authentic novels, printed versions of class stories, news articles (maybe a binder filled with past and current issues of El Mundo en tus manos).
+Beyond those novels, the possibilities are endless: children's books, magazines, comic books, authentic novels, printed versions of class stories, news articles (maybe a binder filled with past and current issues of El Mundo en tus manos).